 [Section 175M inserted by No. 75 of 1992 s.
 4.]

 175N.
-Annual disclosure of gifts and other income received by political parties
+Gifts etc. received by political party, annual return as to required

 (1) The agent of a political party shall, by 30 November in each year, lodge a return with the Electoral Commissioner in an approved form setting out details of all gifts and other income received by the party during the financial year which ended on the last preceding 30 June.